 You will need a dose of confidence when dealing with difficult customers on behalf of your client.
 Confidence is required when negotiating for better payments and terms of work.

 A virtual assistant needs to be an ideas person.
 There is no way you are going to survive as a VA if you cannot think out of the box.

 Sometimes a client will instruct you to use a particular method to resolve an issue but you might find a better way of doing it.

 In other circumstances, you will be required to come up with solutions that have not been previously prescribed by the employer.

-To be able to meet deadlines as prescribed by the terms of your contract, you will need to be a highly organised person.
+To be able to meet deadlines as prescribed by the terms of your contract, you will need to be a highly organized person.

-You will need to use tools like Google Calendar, Basecamp, Skype, Google Drive, and many others that can help you accomplish your tasks in an organised manner.
+You will need to use tools like Google Calendar, Basecamp, Skype, Google Drive, and many others that can help you accomplish your tasks in an organized manner.